Local Models (GGUF)

 1. Download a model

-Pick a model from the table and pull it.
+Then pick a model from the table and pull it.
 The file is stored at ~/.contenox/models/<name>/model.gguf.

 contenox model pull qwen3-4b